Music

 MUS 316: Computer and Electronic Music Composition

-A composition workshop class, in the context of the modern sound studio.
-Emphasis will be on the student’s creative work, composing both “fixed media” works and live electronic music.
+A composition workshop class, in the context of the modern sound studio and electronic music production.
+Emphasis will be on the student’s creative work, composing both electronic and electroacoustic pieces to be presented in class.

 MUS 242: Music After Modernism, 1945 to the Present